GE Dash 8-44CW

-The GE C44-8W is a 4400 hp diesel-electric locomotive built by GE Transportation Systems of Erie, Pennsylvania, part of the GE Dash 8 Series of freight locomotives.
-They are considered to be pre-production Dash 9s with D9-44CW internals and software housed in a Dash 8 carbody.
-They were numbered CSX 9000-9052.
+The GE C44-8W is a 4400 hp diesel-electric locomotive built by GE Transportation Systems of Erie, Pennsylvania, part of the GE Dash 9 Series of freight locomotives.
+These are considered to be pre-production testbed models of the GE Dash 9 series, utilizing the frame, trucks, and carbody from a GE C40-8W.
+These were delivered exclusively for CSX Transportation.